tin-dao/AtlasUI/Framework/README.txt

-This is v0.39.5 Alpha 5 (Maintenance) / Peppermint Release of AtlasUI Web Framework.
+This is v0.39.9 Peppermint Release of AtlasUI Web Framework.

+AtlasUI Web Framework is currently undergoing some massive changes, so its recommended to wait for the 0.40 update.
+AtlasUI Web Framework 0.39.9 has already stripped out most prior release features, to make AtlasUI gradually prepare for the 0.40 release, which will be clear defining of AtlasUI.

+Redefinition of AtlasUI Web Framework: A web framework for web data management and user interactivity.

 The following list is what AtlasUI consists of at this moment in time:

 -------Browser Oriented-------
 - Notifications
 - Redirections
-- YMP File Installer Button

 -------Main Implementations-------
 - AtlasUI FTP Login